SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-02-that-didnt-take-long.md

 As we've seen before,
-[the biggest group of American vaccine refuseniks are White Republicans (especially men)]({{ site.baseurl }}/republicans-vs-herd-immunity/).
-Guess who's swooping in to take up their vaccine supply?
+[the biggest group of American vaccine refuseniks are White Republicans (especially men)]({{ site.baseurl }}/republicans-vs-herd-immunity/). nGuess who's swooping in to take up their vaccine supply?

 ## Supply vs Demand